Reviews You Can Rely On

 Our Analysis and Test Results

-Our go-to for a bottle with a built-in filter, the Brita Stainless Steel is impressively sleek, considering its purpose.
-We've found that filter bottle technology has improved leaps and bounds over the past few years, and the Brita Stainless is the pinnacle of this technological advance.
-We often forgot it had a filter in it, as its functionality isn't hindered by the filter.
-This bottle passed our hands-on tests with ease, plus it's lightweight, portable, and easy to operate.
+Our go-to for a bottle with a built-in filter, the Brita Stainless Steel, is impressively sleek, considering its purpose.
+We've found that filter bottle design has improved greatly over the past few years, and the Brita Stainless is the pinnacle of this technological advance.
+It's so much like a regular straw bottle that it's easy to forget that there's a filter in it.
+This bottle is an all-star at insulation, plus it's lightweight, portable, and easy to operate.
 Brita claims that the filter in this bottle reduces chlorine taste and odor, as well as particulates, which our test results support.
 However, note that this bottle is not a suitable substitute for filtering water from a natural source.
 It is meant to be filled with potable water only.

 Performance Comparison